 But the storm and elements in the atmosphere could change and steer things differently, he said.

-The Caribbean island nation of 73,000 residents is known for its lush greenery, punctuated by waterfalls and rain forests.
-But nearly two days after Maria made landfall, an aerial survey showed trees snapped and strewn across the landscape, and the island stripped of vegetation.
+This Caribbean island of 73,000 residents is – or was – a place of lush greenery, punctuated by waterfalls and rain forests.
+But nearly two days after Maria made landfall, an aerial survey showed that nearly every tree was touched – thousands snapped and strewn across the landscape – and the island was stripped of vegetation.

 Restoring power could take months, Gov. Ricardo Rosselló said.